Dwayne Perkins: Stage

+Perkins earned a Bachelor of Science degree from the New York Institute of Technology.
 After emceeing events in college, Perkins began performing at the Uptown Comedy Club in Harlem.
 After graduation, he moved to Boston in 1994.
 While performing at The Comedy Studio in Boston in 1999, he was scouted by Late Night with Conan O'Brien, and he made his television stand-up comedy debut on that show in July of the same year.
 During this period, he also appeared in the New Faces of Comedy showcase at the Just for Laughs festival in Montreal.

 In 2003, Perkins moved to Los Angeles.
 He has indicated that his primary clubs in the area are The Comedy & Magic Club and the Laugh Factory.
 Other notable area clubs where he has performed include the Hollywood Improv, The Comedy Store, and The Ice House.
 Notable clubs outside Los Angeles where he has headlined include Gotham City Comedy Club in New York City and the Punch Line in San Francisco.

 In addition to performing in the United States and Canada, Perkins has also performed in Europe, the United Kingdom, South Africa, India, the United Arab Emirates, Hong Kong, Singapore, and China.